 - All staff members have an input into the implementation of this policy.
-Class teachers record individual patterns of attendance on Databiz (administration software programme used by the school) and the Post Holder with responsibility for attendance makes returns to the Education Welfare Services at TUSLA four times a year.
-The school has the responsibility for maintaining the Leabhar Tinreamh and keeps up to date records of registrations within the school. - Attendance will be discussed at each staff meeting in order to keep parents informed. - It is the responsibility of the Principal and staff to implement the policy under the guidance of the school's Board of Management.
+Class teachers record individual patterns of attendance on Aladdin (administration software programme used by the school) and the Principal makes returns to the Education Welfare Services at TUSLA four times a year.
+The school has the responsibility for maintaining the attendance records on Aladdin and keeps up to date records of registrations within the school. - Attendance will be discussed at each Croke Park meeting in order to identify concerns regarding attendance. - It is the responsibility of the Principal and staff to implement the policy under the guidance of the school's Board of Management. - Class teachers include attendance on each pupil's end of year School Report. - Any unexplained absences on Aladdin will be communicated to the school secretary, who will endeavour to make contact with the parents. - If a child reaches 10 days of unexplained absences, a meeting will be arranged with the parents of the child.